cwestwater/cwestwater.github.io/_posts/2020-10-19-PowerShell-PowerCLI-Part-1.md

 This can seem confusing.
 It's just what we have to live with while Microsoft still 'support' two versions of PowerShell.

-Coming up in the next post is what happens if you mix the installed versions of PowerCLI between v5.1 and v7.
+Coming up in [Part 2]({{ site.baseurl }}{% post_url 2020-10-30-PowerShell-PowerCLI-Part-2 %}) is what happens if you mix the installed versions of PowerCLI between v5.1 and v7 and what happens when you update the PowerCLI module.